 But he was standing in the rain as well, and he remained perfectly dry.
-The heavy drops left no dark splotches on his hat, or on the blanket, or on the dusty rough-out leather of his brogans.
+The heavy drops left no dark splotches on his hat, or on his blanket, or on the dusty rough-out leather of his brogans.

-A sharp dart of alarm shot through her chest.
+A dart of alarm shot through her chest.
 She took a step back and he glanced up at her, and the entreaty in his eyes was naked now.

 “Well, you see, Miss Gibbs,” he began.
 “See, I’ve been trying to think of a way to tell you. . .”

 “Tell me what?”
 She watched him, feeling something still and cold gathering within her.

 “Yes.
 The battle of Stones River.”
-Her eyes were fixed on his face.
+Her breath came short between her parted lips.

-Jessie lifted her skirts, turned and began to walk quickly away.
+Jessie lifted her skirts, turned, and began to walk quickly away.

+“Oh, wait,” he said.
+“Please don’t go.”
 He was suddenly standing in front of her.

 “Mr. Sanders -- Lemuel -- whoever you are – we can cut out the play-acting now.
 I don’t think this is the least bit funny.”

-With a swift movement he stepped closer to her.
+“I’m not play-acting, honest I’m not.”
+He reached his hands out, palms turned toward her in supplication or to show that he meant no threat.
 The abrupt motion made his blanket fall open in front.
 Her eyes took in the shocking sight of what he had been so careful to conceal from her: A slash in the fabric of his short tan jacket was surrounded by a dark red stain, and through the gash in the cloth she saw a large wound like a crimson mouth in the exposed pale skin of his abdomen.

-“I don’t know.”
-Jessie was too panic-stricken to know what she was saying.
-She clutched her skirts up around her ankles, turned and ran from the clearing, through the forest glade, along the cornfield, past the campsite to the parking area.
-Safely locked in her old van, she drove with reckless speed along the rutted farm road, glancing into the rearview mirror but seeing only the deceptive ordinariness of the rain-washed landscape.
+Horror galvanized her into movement.
+She lifted her skirts, turned, and bolted from the clearing, through the forest glade, along the cornfield, past the empty campsite to the parking area.
+Safely locked in her old van, she drove with reckless speed, bouncing along the rutted farm road, glancing into the rearview mirror but seeing only the deceptive ordinariness of the rain-washed landscape.